laforge49/gemology/gems/facets/AttrsFacet.md

 any Cluster Gems, the #gem_parent attribute holds a reference to the Gem or
 Cluster Gem that the Gem is subordinate to.

+### #function

+The value of this attribute is an executable Python function.